Year over year, the overall value of Slovakian exports gained 20.4% compared to $86.7 billion during 2020.

 - Italy: $1.4 billion

-Among Slovakia’s trading partners that cause the greatest negative trade balances, Slovakian deficits with the Czech Republic (up 331.4%), Hungary (up 135.9%) and Italy (up 63%) grew at the fastest pace from 2020 to 2021.
+Among Slovakia’s trading partners that cause the greatest positive trade balances, Slovakian surpluses at the expense of Ukraine (up 352.1%), United States of America (up 62.2%) and the United Kingdom (up 24%) grew at the fastest pace from 2022 to 2023.

 These positive cashflow streams clearly indicate Slovakia’s competitive advantages with the above countries, but also represent key opportunities for Slovakia to develop country-specific strategies to optimize its overall position in international trade.